aishwaryar12309/aishwaryar12309.github.io/_pages/about.md

   - /about.html
 ---

 Hi 👋 I am Aishwarya and I love to learn.
 I studied Computer Science and Economics at UMass Amherst.
 I have professional experience in data management, data remediation, and workflow design.
-I am also interested in 3D computer graphics, electrical circuit design, parallel computation, and machine learning.

 Skills 💻
 ------